-Have your child lie with left side up and raise his or her arm over head.
+Have your child lie with left side up and raise his or her left arm overhead.
 Clap over the lower ribs just below the nipple area on the front side of left chest.
 Do not clap on your child's stomach.

 Right Side Front Chest

-Have your child lie with right side up and raise right arm over head.
-Clap over the lower chest just below the nipple area on front side of right chest.
-Do not clap lower ribcage.
+Have your child lie with right side up and raise his or her right arm overhead.
+Clap over the lower chest just below the nipple area on the front side of right chest.
+Do not clap your child's lower ribcage.

 Lower Back Chest -- Lower Lobes

 Have your child lie on his or her stomach.
-Clap both sides at the bottom of chest just above the bottom edge of the ribcage.
-Do not clap lower ribcage or over the backbone.
+Clap both sides at the bottom of his or her chest just above the bottom edge of the ribcage.
+Do not clap the lower ribcage or over the backbone.

 Left Lower Side Back Chest -- Lower Lobe

 Have your child lie with left side up and roll toward you a quarter turn so you can reach your child's back.
-Clap on lower left side of chest just above the bottom edge of the ribcage.
+Clap on the lower left side of his or her chest just above the bottom edge of the ribcage.

 Right Lower Side Back -- Lower Lobe

-Have your child lie right side up and roll toward you a quarter turn so you can reach your child's back.
-Clap on lower right side of the chest just above the bottom edge of the ribcage.
+Have your child lie with right side up and roll toward you a quarter turn so you can reach your child's back.
+Clap on the lower right side of his or her chest just above the bottom edge of the ribcage.

 *Children shown without shirts to better demonstrate the PD&P technique in illustrations.
 Images are from the CF Family Education Program.